Henry L. Marsh: Politics

 Marsh won election to the Richmond City Council in 1966.
 The council chose him as vice-mayor in 1970.
 (At that time, the nine at-large city council members elected the mayor and vice-mayor from among them.)

 In the 1970s, activist Curtis Holt St. challenged Richmond's plan to annex more territory from Chesterfield County, as designed to dilute the voting power of African American citizens.
 A federal district court then ordered the nine council seats assigned to single member wards.
 After this redistricting in 1977, blacks won five of the nine council seats.

 The council then elected Marsh mayor.
 He became Richmond's first African-American mayor.
 He continued as mayor until 1982, on the City Council until 1991, when elected to the state senate, as discussed below.
-During these years (until a citywide referendum in passed in 2003 required the mayor to been elected at large), Richmond had a strong council/weak mayor balance of power, and also used a city manager (William Leidinger) to handle day-to-day operations.
+During these years (until a citywide referendum passed in 2003 required the mayor to be elected at large), Richmond had a strong council/weak mayor balance of power, and also used a city manager (William Leidinger) to handle day-to-day operations.
 Marsh led a coalition of black council members, who made substantive changes in the city, starting with Leidinger's replacement by a manager more willing to address minority issues.
 The new coalition also adopted a human rights ordinance, worked on downtown Richmond's revitalization, and ensured appointment of African Americans to boards and commissions to reflect their contributions to the city.

 In 1981, Mayor Marsh hosted the "National Conference on the Black Agenda in the 80s", a conference of African-American federal, state and local officials.
 The conference drew more than 1,500 attendees to Richmond.

 In 1991, Marsh was elected to the State Senate from the newly redistricted 16th Senate district.
 He had first won a fiercely competitive five-way contest for the Democratic primary nomination.
 He won re-election five times, rising to become chair of the committee for Courts of Justice, and also served on the committees for Local Government, Finance, Rules, and Transportation.
 He worked to control easy firearm sales, as well as opposed the growing number of charter schools as undercutting public education.
 On July 1, 2014, Marsh announced his retirement from the senate (a part-time position).

 In 2014, Marsh accepted a gubernatorial appointment to become a commissioner of the Virginia Department of Alcoholic Beverage Control.